coalesceio/salesforce/README.md

   - [Dynamic Tables](https://docs.coalesce.io/page/package_coalesce_dynamic-tables) (version 1.1.3+)

 ## Step 2: Import the coalesceio Salesforce repository
-In Github select create a new repository and select `Import a repository`.
+1. In Github select create a new repository and select `Import a repository`.

-The URL for the Salesforce repository is [Salesforce ](https://github.com/coalesceio/salesforce.git).
+2. The URL for the Salesforce repository is [Salesforce ](https://github.com/coalesceio/salesforce.git).
 This is a Public repository so no credentials are required.

-Select an owner and give your repository a name.
+3. Select an owner and give your repository a name.

-After the import is complete you will see two branches available:
+4. After the import is complete you will see two branches available:
 - **salesforce_dynamic_model** - This is an entire pipeline of Dynamic Tables to manage the Salesforce pipeline.
 - **salesforce_incremental** - This is a pipeline built with an incremental node that loads the incremental data.

 Either branch can be selected when setting up a Workspace which will be described below.

 ## Step 3: Set up a Project / Workspace in Coalesce
-After the Git repo has been imported follow the Coalesce [documentation](https://docs.coalesce.io/docs/projects#create-a-new-project) to create a new project.
+1. After the Git repo has been imported follow the Coalesce [documentation](https://docs.coalesce.io/docs/projects#create-a-new-project) to create a new project.
 Initially, choose the option `Skip and Create` in the window for `Setup Version Control`.
 We will connect to the Git repository after creating a Workspace.

-Once the Project has been created select `Create Workspace`.
+2. Once the Project has been created select `Create Workspace`.
 Enter a name and meaninful desription based on the Git branch you want to start from, either Dynamic Table or full load based.

-At this point we are going to set up version control.
+3. At this point we are going to set up version control.
 Select `Project Settings` and in the [Git Repository](https://docs.coalesce.io/docs/changing-a-git-repository-in-coalesce) section enter the URL of the repository you imported into your Git account as the Git Repository URL.

-Save the `Project Settings`.
+4. Save the `Project Settings`.

-If you have enabled security for your Git repo, [Configure Git Account](https://docs.coalesce.io/docs/set-up-your-git-integration#add-through-the-project-dashboard).
+5. If you have enabled security for your Git repo, [Configure Git Account](https://docs.coalesce.io/docs/set-up-your-git-integration#add-through-the-project-dashboard).

-After configuring the Git repo select `Launch` to launch the Workspace so we can attach it to a Git branch.
+6 After configuring the Git repo select `Launch` to launch the Workspace so we can attach it to a Git branch.

-A Workspace can be attached to a branch by either selecting the `Git` modal or selecting `git branch` from the Workspace warning message `"Finish setting up version control for this workspace and avoid losing any work.
+7. A Workspace can be attached to a branch by either selecting the `Git` modal or selecting `git branch` from the Workspace warning message `"Finish setting up version control for this workspace and avoid losing any work.
 Attach this workspace to a git branch"`.

-After the `Attach Workspace to Branch` opens select the desired branch - **salesforce_dynamic_model** or **salesforce_incremental** to attach and `Attach` it.
+8. After the `Attach Workspace to Branch` opens select the desired branch - **salesforce_dynamic_model** or **salesforce_incremental** to attach and `Attach` it.

-Click on the `Git` modal, navigate to the `Branches` tab and select the [Branch Action](https://docs.coalesce.io/docs/git-branches#branch-actions) `Force Checkout` to populate the workspace with the latest Git commit.
+9. Click on the `Git` modal, navigate to the `Branches` tab and select the [Branch Action](https://docs.coalesce.io/docs/git-branches#branch-actions) `Force Checkout` to populate the workspace with the latest Git commit.

-This will overwrite any uncommitted work in the Workspace, which is what we want, so you will be required to confirm the Force Checkout by typing **FORCE** in the screen.
+10. This will overwrite any uncommitted work in the Workspace, which is what we want, so you will be required to confirm the Force Checkout by typing **FORCE** in the screen.

-At this point the DAG objects should appear in your Workspace with errors.
+11. At this point the DAG objects should appear in your Workspace with errors.
 Some workspace configuration is required to fix these errors.

-## Step 3: Workspace Configuration 🛠️
+## Step 4: Workspace Configuration

 In this section you will configure the following Workspace settings:
 - **Build Settings** - Configure [Storage Locations](https://docs.coalesce.io/docs/storage-locations-and-storage-mappings)
 - **Workspace** - Configure Settings, User Credentials, Storage Mappings and Parameters

 ### Build Settings
-Build Settings changes are required for both the `salesforce_dynamic_model ` and `salesforce_incremental` versions of the Salesforce pipeline.
+Build Settings changes are required for both the `salesforce_dynamic_model` and `salesforce_incremental` versions of the Salesforce pipeline.

 #### Storage Locations
 The pipeline equires four Storage Locations be created.